 Tort Claim or Breach of Contract Claim

 There are two major types of claims a policyholder can file against an insurance company when it is believed that company has acted in bad faith.
-In the event of insurance bad faith the insured party may sue his or her insurance company on the grounds of a tort claim and or a breach of contract claim.
-While these two distinctions are often quite similar there a few major distinctions.
+In the event of insurance bad faith, the insured party may sue his or her insurance company on the grounds of a tort claim and or a breach of contract claim.

 Insurance Bad Faith Tort Claim